 The Yukon Historical & Museums Association occasionally publishes proceedings from conferences, reprints historical documents and maps in commemoration of events.
 YHMA has published two books relating to the Heritage of Whitehorse’s waterfront and downtown core.

-YHMA also publishes a quarterly newsletter for its membership.
+YHMA also publishes a biannual newsletter for its membership.
 For more information on how to become a member, please visit the membership link in this website.

 See below for more information on all of YHMA’s publications.

 The First Nations people who travelled in the Yukon did not carry maps or compasses.
 For ages, they navigated over hundreds of miles by memory.
 Sometimes, when travellers needed to describe a place to someone, they drew maps in the dirt to show the way.
 One such traveller was the chief of the Tlingit Chilkat, Kohklux.
 He and his people travelled far into the interior of the Yukon from their home on the coast to trade with the people of the interior.
 When asked by George Davidson, a visiting scientist, about his travels, Kohklux and his two wives were able to draw a map for him, although they had never used paper or pencils.
 It is the earliest known map of the southern Yukon and the first known map to be committed to paper by a First Nations person in this part of the world.
 The map is a valuable resource for historians, ethnographers and researchers in many fields.
 Perhaps its greatest importance, however, is as a tangible symbol of the cultural links among the Tlingit of the coast, and the Tagish and Tutchone people of the interior.

 Edge of the River, Heart of the City